-Every year Rehab Group supports hundreds of people in every county in Ireland and in parts of the UK to thrive, achieve and shine.
+Every year Rehab Group supports hundreds of people in every county in Ireland and in parts of Scotland and Poland to thrive, achieve and shine.
 Helping the people we serve to be more independent; helping them to contribute to and be more included in their communities; empowering them with the skills and confidence to be active in the workforce; and supporting them to be in charge of their health and wellness.
 These are their stories:

 J.J. from RehabCare in Navan